-Despite some differences, such as the distinct symmetric annotator noise described by~\citet{nitzan1981characterization} compared to the non-symmetric shared noise in our study, the requirement for access to an oracle limits its practical applicability in real-world scenarios.
-We address this shortcoming by describing a method to verify with high probability if a given parameter configuration is in the regime where MV is optimal.
+Notwithstanding some differences like the distinct but symmetric worker noise of~\cite{nitzan1981characterization} as against non-symmetric shared noise that we study, the assumption of access to an oracle renders it impractical for real-world use.
+We address this shortcoming in our work, describing a method to verify with high probability but without access to an oracle if a given parameter configuration is in the regime where MV is optimal.
 This result is central to practical application of our theory that is validated in our experiments.
 For all such configurations, label estimate for each sample from MV is guaranteed to match that of oMAP with no incentive for exploring more complex aggregation alternatives.

-\section{Gap in MV and MAP methods}
+\section{GAP IN MV AND MAP METHODS}